tc39/notes/meetings/2020-07/july-21.md

 - Stage 4!

 ## Decorators status update
-Presenter: Chris Garrett (CHG)
+Presenter: Kristen Hewell Garrett (KHG)

 - [proposal](https://github.com/tc39/proposal-decorators/)
 - [slides](https://slides.com/pzuraq/decorators-3cb407)

-CHG: (presents slides)
+KHG: (presents slides)

 WH: What does “downlevel” mean in this presentation?
 You used it several times and I couldn’t figure out what it was referring to.

-CHG: It’s a term we coined within the decorator group.
+KHG: It’s a term we coined within the decorator group.
 Every single decorator usage would have to be compiled to the polyfilled version, even if it potentially was using a native decorator, in other words "downlevelled."

 WH: I'm still unclear as to what “downlevel” means here.

-CHG: Basically if you were in a case where you had a mix of native and non-native decorators they had to apply, they would have to transpile all of the decorators - because there is presumably no easy way to un-transpile a decorator which has already been transpiled.
+KHG: Basically if you were in a case where you had a mix of native and non-native decorators they had to apply, they would have to transpile all of the decorators - because there is presumably no easy way to un-transpile a decorator which has already been transpiled.

 WH: Why can't the transpiler transpile only some of the decorators?

-CHG: Because the syntax itself, when used, would not necessarily be compatible with the polyfill or transpiled version.
+KHG: Because the syntax itself, when used, would not necessarily be compatible with the polyfill or transpiled version.

 JHD: WH the first thing is that in your deps graph, you will have non dependency code using transpiled code.
 Before the feature is available to you on your platforms, you will be using Babel or something to transpile the decorators in native syntax.